 - Soft and hard skills: to personalize your strengths and establish yourself as the best candidate

-- Certifications: to highlight how much you’ve invested in growing your expertise
+- Certificates: to highlight how much you’ve invested in growing your expertise

-Your resume header is the section where you give recruiters a glimpse into who you are.
+Your resume header is the section where you give a glimpse into who you are.

 You’ll only include the most important details about you.

-But at the same time, you’ll encourage hiring managers to consider you as a worthy candidate by:
+But at the same time, you’ll encourage HRs to consider you as a worthy candidate by:

-Let’s take a look at some examples of project manager resume headers:
+Let’s take a look at some examples of headers:

 Can you tell what's wrong with that header just by looking at it?